tomnis/scala-guice-examples/README.md

 # guice-examples

 ### A few examples of using guice with scala.
+Take a look at `InjectionSpec.scala`.
 In particular, we have examples for:
   - basic dependency bindings using a module `configure` method

     ```